-LEVEL 2
+LEVEL 3

-The following are suggested guidelines for leaders working with 4-H members to help them pass the Level 2 written and riding tests used in the Wyoming 4-H Horse Project Advancement Levels program.
+The following suggested guidelines are for leaders working with 4-H members to help them pass the Level 3 written and riding tests used in the Wyoming 4-H Horse Project Advancement Levels program.

-These parts of selected sections are taken from the Wyoming 4-H Horse Project manual and are recommended study for the closed book examination for Level 2.
+These parts of selected sections are taken from the Wyoming 4-H Horse Project manual and are recommended study for the closed book examination for Level 3.
+Members may also use similar topics from the Horse Science manual.

-Review all the information for the Level 1 written test.
+Review all the information from the Level 1 and Level 2 written exams.